Individual Integrated Fighting System: Field pack

-The field pack, also known as Field Pack, Large with Internal Frame (FPLIF) or commercially as Combat Field Pack 1990 (CFP-90), is constructed of an 8.0 ounce backcoated nylon fabric printed in the woodland camouflage pattern which has excellent abrasion resistance and water repellency.
+The field pack, also known as Field Pack, Large with Internal Frame (FPLIF), or named commercially as Combat Field Pack 1990 (CFP-90), is constructed of an 8.0 ounce backcoated nylon fabric printed in the woodland camouflage pattern (which has excellent abrasion resistance and water repellency).
 The weight of the empty field pack is 8 pounds.
 Two major sections make up the field pack; the sleeping bag compartment, and the main compartment.
 The main compartment has a false bottom that may be opened for full use of the field pack when a sleeping bag is not carried.
 The outside of the field pack has one long tunneled pocket and two smaller cargo pockets, all using compression straps for securing contents.
 Equipment attachment points in the form of 21/4 inch [5.71 cm] webbing and 1 inch [2.54 cm] webbing loops are located throughout the field pack.

 Early versions of the pack were produced by Lowe and are considered superior to the production "CFP-90"; the principal reason for this is the use of cotton thread on the production model.
 The Lowe version is distinguished by having a brown canvas sleeping bag compartment, no top closing flap (the "Pack, Patrol, Combat" is used instead), a black snow collar, a unique suspension system, and black nylon thread.

 The internal frame comprises two aluminum staves running the full height of the field pack.
 The staves are removable.
 The suspension system is adjustable allowing the user to position the field pack where it is most comfortable.
 The field pack has lower back padding as well as an extended lumbar support pad and the shoulder pads are made of bi-laminate foam.
 A softer, open cell foam is against the body for comfort followed by a stiffer closed cell foam for stability and good recovery after compression.

 Two strap assemblies with quick release buckles allow for the attachment of the combat patrol pack atop the field pack when both packs are used together.
 When used in combination with either the 40mm grenade vest or TLBV, the field pack shoulder pads are worn over those of the vest, where they are retained by two one inch [2.54 cm] pieces of webbing.